Skip to main content

 Quick Guide

-This short introductory section is intended to help with understanding the basic layout of the user interface, terminology and visual indicators that are used on the Spectra Analyze appliance and in the rest of this User Guide.
+This short introductory section is intended to help with understanding the basic layout of the user interface, terminology and visual indicators that are used on the Spectra Analyze appliance and in its documentation.

 Global Header Bar